KY1452/summation-problem-uoft/README.md

 **Getting Started:**
 1. Clone this repository.
-2. Install dependencies (`pip install -r requirements.txt`).
-3. Explore the model implementations in the `src/` directory.
+2. Explore the model implementations in the `main/models` directory.

 **License:** MIT License.